jp00p/AGIMUS/README.md

 # AGIMUS

 The Friends of DeSoto are a group of fans of Star Trek and [The Greatest Generation podcast](http://gagh.biz).
+AGIMUS is our Discord bot for [The USS Hood Discord Server](https://drunkshimoda.com).

+Details on how to contribute to the project can be found in [CONTRIBUTING.md](docs/CONTRIBUTING.md).

 ## Makefile